gretro/webhook-fwd/README.md

-# webhook-fwd
+# Webhook Fwd
-Forward your Webhooks with ease
+Forward your Webhooks with ease.

+## CLI